ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/enable-search-lesson/README.md

 Now you will perform a different search and display the results.
 Instead of searching by age, allow the user to enter a partial name and search for anything matching what they entered.
 For instance, searching "J" could return [Jack, James, Jill], but searching "Ja" would return [Jack, James].

-> Check: Have students share out their solutions during the final 3 minutes of this activity.
-Were students able to create the desired deliverable(s)?
-Did it meet all necessary requirements / constraints?

 ***